Collard Greens and Pork Chops with Mac & Cheese

-Attempting to take a different approach, I took a couple of standby comfort dishes—collard greens, pork chops & macaroni and cheese and approached the recipe in a manner that involved different techniques and ingredients.
+Attempting to take a different approach, I took a couple of standby comfort dishes—collard greens and pork chops with macaroni and cheese–and approached the recipe in a manner that involved different techniques and ingredients.
 When making a pot of greens, it is easy to use it as the focus dish and revolve the rest of the meal around those greens.

 These recipes are pretty simple but the techniques have been changed to protect the innocent.
 I have replaced all ingredients with stunt-doubles and I definitely consumed alcohol during this production.